microsoft/rnx-kit/packages/dep-check/README.md

 Providing a path to `package.json` is optional.
 If omitted, it will look for one using node module resolution.

+### `--init <app | library>`

+When integrating `@rnx-kit/dep-check` for the first time, it may be a cumbersome to manually add all capabilities yourself.
+You can run this tool with `--init`, and it will try to add a sensible configuration based on what is currently defined in the specified `package.json`.

 ### `--write`

-Writes all changes to the specified `package.json`.
+Writes all proposed changes to the specified `package.json`.

 ## Configure